Latin American Library Collections

 The recently acquired Manuel Zapata Olivella Collection is comprised of the acclaimed Colombian anthropologist, novelist, and physician’s manuscripts, papers, transcriptions and recordings-a treasure trove of Afro-Colombiana.
 The library participates in the Latin American Research Resources Project and focuses on Guatemalan and Mesoamerican anthropology and archaeology.
 A more recent area of development is Andean archaeology and anthropology, especially in Bolivia and Peru.
 Other special collections include early travel accounts of Latin America and the Caribbean, the Simon Collier tango collection, the library’s Television News Archive, and the ever-expanding digital collection, Ecclesiastical and Secular Sources for Slave Societies, including Brazil, Colombia, and Cuba.

 See the Jean and Alexander Heard Library site for information on collections and services.
-See the Research Guide for Latin American Resources, and for questions about the collection please contact Paula Covington (email@example.com)
+See Latin american Collections, and for questions about the collection please contact Paula Covington (firstname.lastname@example.org)